Judeo-Masonic conspiracy theory: Barry Domvile and The Link

-Retired admiral Barry Domvile, the founder of a British pro-Nazi association, The Link, coined the title "Judmas" for the alleged Judeo-Masonic conspiracy.
+Retired admiral Barry Domvile, founder of British pro-Nazi association The Link, coined the title "Judmas" for the alleged Judeo-Masonic conspiracy.
 Domvile claimed that the "activities of Judmas are confined to a small section of both Jews and Masons: the large majority have no idea of the work undertaken behind the façade of Judmas."
 Domvile alleged that "the aim of these international Jews is a World state kept in subjection by the power of money, and working for its Jewish masters" and that "Masonry is the executive partner for the conduct of Jewish policy."

-Domvile said that he first started thinking about a Jewish-Masonic theory as a result of Hitler.
+Domvile said that he first started thinking about a Jewish-Masonic theory as a result of Adolf Hitler.
 Domvile referred both to The Protocols of the Elders of Zion, and to The Secret Powers Behind Revolution by viscount Léon de Poncins.
 Domvile was aware that The Protocols of the Elders of Zion had been denounced as a forgery, but regarded their authorship as "immaterial".